kzaidd/Crypto-tracker/README.md

 # Cryptocurrency Tracker Web App

 ## Description
-A React web app which shows price, volume, 24hrs stats and many more of 100 cryptocurrencies.
+A React application which shows price, volume, 24hrs stats and many more information of most popular 100 cryptocurrencies.